doudoudedi/hackEmbedded/README.md

  2022.6.27 0.1.0 Added Android backdoor generation

  2022.10.26 0.1.5 Fixed some problems and added some automatic generation functions of bindshell specified port passwords

  2022.10.27 0.1.6 Add support armv7el_bind_shell(2022.10.27)

+ 2022.11.1 Removed the generation sleep time of shellcode, and added mips_ bind_ Shell, reverse of x86 and x64 small end_ shell_ Backdoor, the mips that are expected to be interrupted by mips_ bind_ Shell, which solves the error of password logic processing in the bindshell in mips

+ 2022.11.2 Joined aarch64_ bind_ shell

 ## One-click build environment